square/Aardvark/README.md

 1) Call `[Aardvark enableDefaultLogController]` to enable logging.

-2) Call `[Aardvark addDefaultBugReportingGestureWithBugReportRecipient:]` to enable creating bug reports.
+2) Call `[Aardvark addDefaultBugReportingGestureWithEmailBugReporterWithRecipient:]` to enable the creation of email bug reports.

 3) Replace `NSLog` with `ARKLog`